isomerpages/moe-yuanchingsec/pages/Financial Assistance Scheme (FAS).md

 </p><p style="text-align: justify;">Student who is a ComCare recipient need not submit the application for MOE FAS as it will be automatically granted to all ComCare recipients.

-</p><p style="text-align: justify;">All hardcopy application forms must be submitted together with the required supporting documents to the General Office.
+</p><p style="text-align: justify;">All hardcopy application forms must be submitted together with the required supporting documents to the General Office. <br>

 | MOE FAS Application Form<br> | SAC FAS Application Form |
 |:---:|:---:|